jj-tsao/rag-movie-recommender-app/README.md

 - **Multi-stage ranking (multi-objective)**
   - A **metadata-aware scorer** combines content quality, popularity, freshness, and diversity / de-dupe objectives.
   - A **cross-encoder reranker** re-scores a small window (e.g. top-30) for precise final ordering.
-  - **LLM-assisted vibe matching (narrow pass)** — for a small candidate pool, the Retrieval & Ranking Agent can call an LLM to score how well each title matches the user’s free-form vibe description and feed that signal back into ranking.
+  - **LLM-assisted vibe matching** (narrow pass) — an LLM score is blended into ranking for a small candidate pool, improving alignment to the user’s free-form vibe.

 - **Personalization**
   - A **user taste vector** built from interactions (love / like / dislike, star ratings, watchlist, trailer watch, etc.).